Shining Knight (Ystina): Seven Soldiers

-Back at Castle Revolving, Gloriana reveals that Ystin is not the last of the Knights: in the final days of the Age of Camelot, the Sheeda kidnapped Galahad and broke his spirit, remaking him as a degenerate brute.
+Back at Castle Revolving, Gloriana reveals that Ystin is not the last of the Knights.
+In the final days of the Age of Camelot, the Sheeda kidnapped Galahad and broke his spirit, remaking him as a degenerate brute.
 For the Sheeda-Queen's twisted amusement, Ystin and Galahad are made to duel each other.
 Ystin attempts to reason with Galahad, but he is beyond her reach and mercilessly attacks her.
-Just then, the Queen gets a whiff of Ystin's menstrual blood and reveals that Ystin is really a girl.
+Just then, the Queen gets a whiff of Ystin's menstrual blood and reveals that Ystin is a girl.
 Gloriana then leaves Galahad to torture Ystin into joining the Sheeda side.
 Ystin pleads with Galahad one last time, before resolving that her mentor and the man she loves is truly gone.
 With one mighty strike, Ystin kills Galahad.
 With tears in her eyes, Ystin vows to come after Gloriana and exact revenge.

 There is a subplot concerning Vincenzo the Undying Don, the leader of the Los Angeles underworld, who acquires Vanguard from the police.
 He also owns the second of the Seven Imperishable Treasures, the Cauldron of Rebirth and Plenty.
 Ne-Bu-Loh and Spyder, servants of the Sheeda-Queen, kills Vincenzo in the hopes that he will lead them to the Cauldron.
 He does, remarking when he emerges that 'these are the end times, when we make peace with what we are'.
-Vincenzo and his servitors all die, but Vanguard escaped to Gorias, to get reinforcements for the final battle.
+Vincenzo and his servitors all die, but Vanguard escapes to Gorias to get reinforcements for the final battle.

-In Seven Soldiers #1, it is revealed that Ystin's original given name is Justina (or more accurately, Ystina).
+Seven Soldiers #1 reveals that Ystin's original name is Justina (or more accurately, Ystina).
 Following the defeat of the Sheeda, Justina abandons her facade of being a boy and enrolls in a 21st-century school.
 She laments being stranded in our era and failing her king and fellow knights.
 Ystina is informed by the magician Ali Ka-Zoom of sketchy records of a great queen called "Ystina the Good" who helped restore the Sheeda-ravaged world centuries ago.
-Whether she eventually returns to the past and assumes this role remains to be seen.
+Whether she returns to the past and assumes this role remains to be seen.

-Ystina is also seen in the battle for Metropolis in Infinite Crisis #7 attacking The Riddler.
+Ystina is also seen in the battle for Metropolis in Infinite Crisis #7 attacking the Riddler.

-Ystina makes a brief appearance in week 50 of the maxi-series 52, helping dozens of heroes battle the rage-maddened Black Adam.
+Ystina makes a brief appearance in week 50 of the maxi-series 52, helping dozens of heroes battle Black Adam.
 Fellow 'Soldier' Manhattan Guardian assists in the battle.
 This fight is also detailed in the fourth issue of the "World War III" tie-in series.